biya-coin/biyaliquid-docs/.gitbook/developers-evm/network-information.md

 #### More Info

-For more information about Biyachain EVM Testnet see the following pages:
+For more information about Biya Chain EVM Testnet see the following pages:

 * Basics:
   * [Start Building on EVM](./)